 53. Tour a Famed Mental Hospital

 This stone psychiatric hospital was operational for 130 years, performing more lobotomies than anywhere else in the nation.
 Trans-Allegheny Lunatic Asylum, a National Historic Landmark, is open for tours and has a reputation for being haunted.
 TV’s “Ghost Adventures” (Travel Channel) and “Ghost Hunters” (Syfy) have visited the site and cannot explain all of the hauntings that they witnessed.
+Choose from a variety of tours, including night time and Civil War history.

-Fun fact: Trans-Allegheny Lunatic Asylum is the second largest hand-cut stone masonry building in the world.
+Fun Fact: Trans-Allegheny Lunatic Asylum is the second largest hand-cut stone masonry building in the world.

 54. Ride the Cass Scenic Railroad Train